hartez/PneumaticTube/readme.md

 ### Authorization

-The first time you run pneumatictube it will open a browser and ask you to authorize it for your Dropbox account.
+The first time you run PneumaticTube it will open a browser and ask you to authorize it for your Dropbox account.

 If you ever want to deauthorize it (for example, to authorize it for a different account), you can run it with the `-r` (reset) option.